Pure, clean lines

 In 2001, he launched with friends of all kinds: architects, stylists, graphic designers, the collective "When A meets B", when Fashion meets Design, unless it is the opposite.
 This collective becomes aware of a cultural and societal clash between design that becomes a fashion product.
 He wants to bridge these two disciplines and create furniture that are objects of desire as a fashion product is.

-Early 2018, Guillaume is directly involved in the creation of new models for Duvivier Canapés.
-Seeking to renew the range while respecting the know-how, the quality standards and the Made in France, he explores a casual chic typical of the Parisian style and thus takes a new look at the brand.
-In January 2019, Maison Duvivier Canapés presents the two first collections signed by the designer, Auguste and Emile.
+Early 2018, Guillaume became involved in the creation of Duvivier Canapés.
+Seeking to renew the range while respecting the values of Handmade in France, he explores an uninhibited and relaxed chic typical of Parisian style and thus casts a new light on the brand of which he becomes Creative Director in 2019.